LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 # Macros

+Macros are plugins that enhance Confluence's functionality.
+A wide variety is available, from official options to community-created tools.
+While some are premium and offer advanced features, there are plenty of free options to explore.

+You are probably already familiar with common plugins like [Code Block](https://confluence.atlassian.com/doc/code-block-macro-139390.html) and [Page Index](https://confluence.atlassian.com/doc/page-index-macro-182682092.html) macros.

+But there are a lot more combinations that you can make from them.
+The following section will include a list of amazing Macros worth checking out.
+There will be examples of a few combinations and how to make the most of them.

+## Cool Macros

 Let’s talk Macros—those nifty little tools that can take your pages from “meh” to “wow.”
 Below is a list of my favorites, but if you’re in a hurry, skip to the [next section](#simple-combination) for the ones that’ll matter most in the short term.

 - [Multiexcerpt](https://confluence.atlassian.com/conf719/excerpt-macro-1157466743.html): Reuse text and images across pages by naming them.